 Who is eligible?

-- Individuals working in a full-time position in a government department or school district for the St. Louis City (including St. Louis city charter schools) are eligible for the discount after six months of service.
+- Individuals working in a full-time position in a government department or public school in St. Louis city (including St. Louis city charter schools) are eligible for the discount after six months of service.

 - Employees also must meet University College admission eligibility requirements before entering a degree program.